Tiffany Saddler walked into her office and inquired of her human resources representative, "What side do you have a stroke on?"

 "Her eyes widened as she directed me to a chair," Tiffany recounted.
 "It just progressed from there."
 Tiffany, a 46-year-old wife and mother of two with a passion for bargain shopping, can scarcely recall her journey to the hospital.
 Physicians at Texas Health Harris Methodist Hospital Fort Worth rushed to stabilize Tiffany.
 "My husband said they told him they didn't know if I would make it," she said.

-She did survive, though, awakening only after hearing her children speaking to her on the phone.
+She did survive, though, waking only after hearing her children speaking to her on the phone.
 The body she awoke to was not the same as the one that had taken her to work that day.
 "I had no use of my right side," she said.
 "I had expressive aphasia, so I couldn't articulate many words.
 When I could speak, I oddly sounded like I had different accents.
 Most of the time, I sounded like I had a thick Irish accent."
 The stroke also gave Tiffany trouble with balance and reduced strength and endurance.

 Tiffany required specialized rehabilitative care to regain her lost strength and independence.
 She chose the Baylor Scott & White Institute for Rehabilitation (BSWIR) – Fort Worth's Day Neuro Program.
 "My husband chose it," she said.
 "I heard that this was one of the top places for rehab, so this is where I wanted to be."
 The Day Neuro Program at BSWIR – Fort Worth is a comprehensive day outpatient program that offers focused rehabilitation for individuals who have experienced a stroke, brain injury, or other neurological disorders.